 Two words: tax refund.
-I use Turbo Tax to file my taxes because I have been using them for years and I’ve always been happy.
-Why mess with a good thing?
+I use Turbo Tax to file my taxes because I have been using them for years, and I’ve always been happy.
+So why mess with a good thing?

-We always give Maaser (charity) from the refund because we consider it income.
-We try very hard to always give Maaser even though things are tight: I think it’s important to remember that even though we aren’t rich: we do have everything we need and a lot of what we want.
-Not everyone is so lucky.
-We transfer the money into a separate account and give it out as the opportunities come up.
+We always give Maaser (charity) our tax refund because we consider it income.
+We try very hard always to give Maaser even though things are tight: I think it’s important to remember that we have everything we need and a lot of what we want even though we aren’t rich.
+But, unfortunately, not everyone is so lucky.
+So we transfer the money into a separate account and give it out as the opportunities come up.

 Purim and Pesach on a Budget

-The rest of the refund we use towards Purim and Pesach.
-Depending on the year and how expensive things are we try to put a nice chunk into our life happens fund as well.
+The rest of the tax refund we use towards Purim and Pesach.
+Depending on the year and how expensive things are, we try to put a nice chunk into our life happens fund as well.

 We do our best not to spend too much but being a Jew is expensive.
 Being Frum (Orthodox) is expensive.
 Yom Tov (Holidays) is expensive.